Anisotropy effects on heavy quark dynamics in Gribov modified gluon plasma: FORMALISM: HEAVY QUARK DRAG AND DIFFUSION IN HOT QCD MEDIUM

 \subsection{Collisional Processes: Anisotropic QCD medium}

-The Momentum distribution of quarks and gluons, which are distributed anisotropically in momentum space, plays a crucial role in determining the state of the medium.
-An ansatz has been introduced in Ref.~\cite{Romatschke:2003ms} to incorporate momentum anisotropy by modifying the isotropic distribution function through a rescaling—either elongation or contraction, along a preferred direction $\bm{n}$, which leads to the momentum distribution of the form
+The momentum distribution of quarks and gluons, which is anisotropic in momentum space, plays a crucial role in determining the state of the medium.
+An ansatz has been introduced in Ref.~\cite{Romatschke:2003ms} to incorporate momentum anisotropy by modifying the isotropic distribution function through a rescaling—either elongation or contraction, along a preferred direction, may be written in the form

-where $\mathfrak{f}_{0}(|\bm{p}|)$ is an isotropic distribution of medium constituents, $C_{\xi}$ is a normalization constant and the parameter, $\xi \in(-1, \infty)$ determine the shape of the distribution.
+where $\mathfrak{f}_{0}(|\bm{p}|)$ is an isotropic distribution of medium constituents, and the parameter, $\xi \in(-1, \infty)$ determines the shape of the distribution.
 When $-1<\xi<0$, the momentum distribution is elongated in the direction of $\bm{n}$, resulting in a prolate shape.
 Conversely, for $\xi>0$, the distribution is squeezed along the unit vector $\bm{n}$, becoming increasingly oblate as $\xi$ increases.
-The normalization constant $C_{\xi}=\sqrt{1+\xi}$ is chosen in such a way that the anisotropic number density matches with the isotropic one.
-We will consider here $\xi \ll 1 $, within this limit the anisotropic distribution function becomes $\mathfrak{f}_k^{({\text{a}})}=\mathfrak{f}_k^0+\delta f_k$ with~\cite{Srivastava:2015via}
+Note that the number density in the local rest frame can be factorized into a function that depends solely on $\xi$ and another function which depends solely on the scale $T$ as $n_\xi(T)=n_0(T)/\sqrt{1+\xi} $~\cite{Alqahtani:2017mhy}.
+Since the unnormalized Romatschke-Strickland (RS) distribution mentioned in Eq.~\eqref{f_aniso} does not impose a matching condition, the isotropic and anisotropic systems at the same hard scale generally differ in number, energy, and entropy density.
+Thus, the present framework should be understood as a fixed-hard-scale setup.
+The implications of this choice for the numerical results are discussed in Sec.~\ref{section_3}.
+We consider a weakly anisotropic system here, i.e., $\xi\ll 1$.
+For the medium constituent of species $k$, we identify $\mathfrak{f}_k^{(a)}({\bm q})\equiv \mathfrak{f}_{\xi}({\bm q})$, which gives $\mathfrak{f}_k^{(a)}=\mathfrak{f}_k^0+\delta \mathfrak{f}_k$ with~\cite{Srivastava:2015via}

-Here $T$ is the temperature of the thermal bath, and the superscripts $\text{`a'}$ and $`0$' refer to anisotropic and isotropic medium, respectively.
+In Eq.~\eqref{aniso_dist._func._devi.}, the parameter $T$ represents an effective hard-momentum scale characterizing the typical parton momentum, which reduces to the equilibrium temperature in the isotropic limit within the RS framework~\cite{Strickland:2014eua}.
+Thus, $T$ is used here as a convenient scale parameter rather than implying local thermal equilibrium.
+Since only linear terms in $\xi$ are retained, the present framework should be interpreted as a weak-anisotropy expansion, applicable to perturbatively small deviations from isotropy.
+Also note that the resulting angular structure $({\bm q}\cdot{\bm n})^2$ is closely related to shear-viscous corrections in hydrodynamic treatments.
+However, here $\xi$ is treated as an external parameter rather than dynamically evolved.
+The superscripts $\text{`a'}$ and $`0$' refer to anisotropic and isotropic media, respectively.
 Because of the unit vector in an anisotropic medium, contrary to the isotropic one, the drag coefficient can now be decomposed into two different orthogonal vectors as

 where $\tilde{n}^i=\left(\delta_{i j}-\frac{p_i p_j}{p^2}\right) n^j$ such that $\bm{p} \cdot \tilde{\bm{n}}=0$.
 Thus, the two different components of the drag coefficient become

 The new component $\mathcal{A}_1^{\text{(a)}}$ consists only anisotropic contribution to the $\mathrm{HQ}$ drag coefficient.
 The average of a function $\mathcal{F}\left(p^{\prime}\right)$ in anisotropic medium can be written as